 In 1970 US market research firm Yankelovich estimated that the average New Yorker saw 3000 advertisements per day.
 Today that figure is estimated to exceed 5000.
-Further this figure is growing through the increase in digital communications such as email and online advertising.
-Unsurprisingly, of 4000 people interviewed by Yankelovich, 50% thought marketing and advertising were out of control (1)!
-As evidence of digital’s growth, expenditure on digital communications exceeded that on television in 2009 in the UK.
+This figure is also growing through the increase in digital communications such as email and online advertising.
+Unsurprisingly, as a result of 4000 people interviewed by Yankelovich, 50% thought marketing and advertising were out of control (1)!
+As further evidence of digital’s growth, expenditure on digital communications exceeded that on television in 2009 in the UK.
 This trend is likely to be mirrored in other countries.
 Or at least until online advertising auction prices become unbearable.

 Let’s assume you’ve developed a great product, service or brand and determined your target market and brand positioning strategy.
 Yet you now want to get your message to your prospects and turn them into customers.
 So where and how do you start?
 What’s the mix of offline and online activity, and how do they work together to command attention and persuade?